Monday, July 22, 2024

 2. Purpose

 Outside of India, you generally live as individual entities with friends who come and go.
 This is especially true in a tiny country like SG which is utilized by most expats as a transient platform to the western world.
-During my time in SG, I have lost count of how many farewells I have hosted for friends who left the country for "greener pastures".
+During my time in SG, I have lost count of how many farewells I have hosted for friends who left the country for 'greener pastures'.

 The yearning grew to return to my roots, embrace my culture and find more meaning to life.
 I aspired to adopt a conscious and more soulful way of living, where the significance of people, relationships and experiences surpassed that of a glossy lifestyle and extravagant material possessions.